 Action: A powerful strategy to strengthen weak enamel naturally is to eat eggs, lean meats, nuts, legumes, and pumpkin seeds regularly, as they are rich in phosphorus, a key mineral for remineralization.

-Step 3: Activate the “Fat-Soluble Vitamin Key” (Vitamins D & K2)
+Step 3: Activate the “Fat-Soluble Vitamin Key” (Vitamins D & K2).

 This is the advanced strategy most articles miss.
-Vitamin D brings in the calcium.
+Vitamin D brings in calcium.
 K2 puts it in your bones.
 Vitamin D is critical for absorbing calcium from your diet.

 Why: Without K2, calcium can end up in your arteries instead of your teeth.